 Developing a robust customer engagement strategy can have an enormous effect on the outcomes of your business.
 Your customers will place a high value on their experience, your customer retention rate will increase, and you’ll eventually attract more customers.

 A customer engagement strategy is important to marketers specifically because the result of that strategy is a marketer’s main goal.
-That is, to build long-term relationships with customers that help them see why they should choose to give their business to you over the competition and to keep coming back for more.
+That is, to build long-term relationships with loyal customers that help them see why they should choose to give their business to you over the competition and to keep coming back for more.
 In order to achieve that goal, you have to figure out the best way to engage with your customer base.

 Below, you’ll learn what a customer engagement strategy is, effective engagement strategies, and factors that influence engagement to improve your business’s outcomes.